liatdavid2/kafka-spark-streaming-pipeline/README.md

 ---

-## Monitoring

-Streaming performance can be monitored through the **Spark UI**, which exposes metrics such as batch duration, input rows, and processing latency.

----

 ## Fault Tolerance

 Spark **checkpointing** stores Kafka offsets and streaming state, allowing the pipeline to resume processing after failures without data loss.